Pod-42/Capstone-Project/project_spec.md

 - **User opens the app**
   - The app opens
-  - The app displays headlines of various news
-- **The user clicks a headline**
-  - The app displays rest of the news associated with the headline
+  - The app shows all the live matches that are happening right now
+  - There is a search button on the top of the app
+  - User can search for their favorite team and see all the scores from the previous games
+  - User can save their favorite team

 ## Wireframes